kgateway-dev/kgateway/docs/content/gloo_routing/virtual_services/routes/routing_features/transformations/enrich_access_logs/_index.md

 }
 ```

-Now let's take a look at the Gateway logs to verify whether the request has been logged:
+Now let's take a look at the Envoy logs to verify whether the request has been logged:

 ```shell
 # Print only log lines starting with {" (our access logs are formatted as JSON)